DataDog/integrations-extras/jfrog_platform_self-hosted/README.md

 Let JFrog know how we can improve the integration.
 Feel free to visit our GitHub for more detailed documentation at: [github.com/jfrog/log-analytics-datadog][4].

+### **IMPORTANT NOTE : The existing agent check to gather JFrog metrics has been replaced with Fluentd.
+Agent check will be deprecated by July 31st 2023.**

 ## Setup

 `Note!
 You must follow the order of the steps throughout Datadog Configuration`